 Plain English Breakdown

-The official source material does not provide specific details on enforcement or penalties for non-compliance by employers.
+The official source material does not provide specific details on how the confidentiality of criminal history records will be enforced or maintained beyond the dissemination restrictions.

 Confidentiality of Criminal History Records

-This bill changes Louisiana laws to make criminal history records more private and sets rules for employers about how they can use these records.
+This act changes Louisiana laws to keep criminal history records more private and sets rules for employers about how they can use these records.

 What This Bill Does